Selling A House With Tenants In Colorado

 When scheduling showings, it is important to prioritize tenant convenience as much as possible.
 This includes providing ample notice before showings, offering flexible showing times (including evenings and weekends), and being responsive to tenant feedback about preferred showing times.

-It can also be helpful to establish clear communication protocols with tenants prior to beginning showings.
+It can also be helpful to establish clear communication protocols with tenants before beginning showings.
 This may include setting expectations around how frequently showings will occur, how much notice will be given before each showing, and how tenants can communicate any concerns or issues related to the process.

 Providing Clear Instructions for Interacting with Tenants During Showings

-It is important for potential buyers (and their agents) to understand how they should interact with tenants during showings.
+Potential buyers (and their agents) need to understand how they should interact with tenants during showings.
 This includes providing clear instructions about where they should park, which areas of the property are off-limits during showings (such as bedrooms or personal storage spaces), and how they should behave while inside the property.
-It may also be helpful for sellers (or their agents) to be present during some or all showings in order to facilitate communication between buyers and tenants and to ensure that tenants’ rights are respected throughout the process.
+It may also be helpful for sellers (or their agents) to be present during some or all showings to facilitate communication between buyers and tenants and to ensure that tenants’ rights are respected throughout the process.

 Negotiating Offers and Closing the Sale